-The GSMA M4H Innovation Fund supports several partners who are testing semi-commercial business models (in partnership with, or led by humanitarian organisations) in order to provide better quality goods or services to refugees.
 Whilst living conditions in refugee camps remain extremely challenging there are also vibrant and healthy marketplaces, particularly in areas where refugees have been living for more than two years.
 In 2018, The International Finance Corporation found that Kenya’s Kakuma refugee camp had a thriving informal economy, with more than 2,000 businesses.
 The 160,000 registered inhabitants were spending around 1.7billion KES (16.5 million USD) annually.
 This consumer demand represents an opportunity to address gaps in current humanitarian service delivery with possible market based solutions.

 However, for start-ups or organisations attempting to supply refugees with good quality goods or services, there are also a plethora of challenges which inhibit the development of business models.
 For instance, it is tough to cover disproportionately high set-up costs (e.g. due to regulatory or logistical expenditure of reaching remote settlements) while setting appropriate pricing structures to ensure revenue growth.
 Many organisations struggle to set prices at levels which cover costs and do not also exclude vulnerable community members who typically cannot afford to pay for such services.

 Finding appropriate and responsible commercial models with “do no harm” at the core.